When Could Women Own A Business

 Trends and Latest Developments

 Today, women's entrepreneurship is a global phenomenon, with women owning and operating businesses in virtually every industry and sector.
-According to various studies, women-owned businesses are growing at a faster rate than businesses owned by men in many countries.
+And according to various studies, women-owned businesses are growing at a faster rate than businesses owned by men in many countries.
 This trend reflects the increasing recognition of women's economic contributions and the growing support for women entrepreneurs.

 Current Statistics and Data